 In 1928 His work along with several other surrealist artists the likes of Jean Arp, Pablo Picasso and others were exhibited at the Galerie au Sacre du Printemps in Paris.
 During the 1930s he continued to exhibit his work in Paris, New York, Brussels and London, however, being greatly affected by the war, and the disappearance of his brother Henri he took to alcohol and the bohemian lifestyle associated with a struggling artist which ultimately led to the failure of his marriage.

-In 1938 he was introduced to Kay Sage a fellow artist, by her friend Heinz Henghes a British sculptor.
+He was introduced to Kay Sage in 1938, a fellow artist, by her friend Heinz Henghes a British sculptor.
 He held her work in high regard and they soon began a relationship.
 Following the outbreak of WWII Sage, being born in Albany, New York moved back and arranged for several of her French fellow artists to take refuge in America.
 Yves went with her and eventually after being together for two years, they were married on August 17th 1940.
 The couple eventually moved to Woodbury, Connecticut where they were able to convert an old farmhouse into a studio.
 This was to be the place they would spend the rest of their lives together.

 Sadly in January 1955 he suffered a stroke and died at Woodbury.
 He was cremated and his ashes preserved until the death of his wife.
 Eight months after his death a retrospective of his work was shown at the Museum of modern art in New York.
 In 1963 after completing a catalogue of her husbands work and being almost blind Kay Sage committed suicide.
 Her body was also cremated and together their ashes were scattered by his friend Pierre Matisse on the beach at Douarnenez which he loved so much in his beloved Brittany.